Selecting the best revenue model options for your digital business

 7. Subscriber data access for e-mail marketing

-The data a site owner has about its customers is also potentially valuable since it can said different forms of e-mail to its customers if they have given their permission that they are happy to receive e-mail either from the publisher or third parties.
-The site owner can charge for adverts placed in its newletter or can deliver a separate message on behalf of the advertiser (sometimes known as list rental).
-A related approach is to conduct market research with the site customers.
+The data a site owner has about its customers is also potentially valuable since it can send different forms of e-mail to its customers if they have given their permission that they are happy to receive an e-mail either from the publisher or third parties.
+The site owner can charge for adverts placed in its newsletter or can deliver a separate message on behalf of the advertiser (sometimes known as list rental).
+A related approach is to conduct market research with a site's customers.

 8. Access to customers for online research

 This looks at the total they can charge (or cost to advertisers) for each page or site.
-Through increasing the number of ad units on each page this value will increase.
+By increasing the number of ad units on each page this value will increase.
 This is why you will see some sites which are cluttered with ads.
-The other alternative to assess page or site revenue generating effectiveness is Revenue per click (RPC), which is also known as Earnings Per Click (EPC).
+The other alternative to assess page or site revenue-generating effectiveness is Revenue per click (RPC), which is also known as Earnings Per Click (EPC).

-This is particularly important for affiliate marketers who make money through commission when their visitors click through to third party retail sites such as Amazon, and then purchase there.
+This is particularly important for affiliate marketers who make money through commission when their visitors click through to third-party retail sites such as Amazon and then purchase products.